#ThisIsNotConsent: Protests In Ireland After Thong Underwear Cited In Rape Trial

 On Tuesday, Irish lawmaker Ruth Coppinger pulled a lacy undergarment out of her sleeve as she spoke to peers in parliament.
 "We've seen recently clothes, fake tan, even contraception, being used to discredit women who have the bravery to go to court," she said.

-"It might seem embarrassing to show a pair of thongs here in this incongruous setting of the Dáil," Coppinger added.
+"It might seem embarrassing to show a pair of thongs here in this incongruous setting of the Dail," Coppinger added.
 "But the reason I'm doing it, how do you think a rape victim or a woman feels at the incongruous setting of her underwear being shown in a court?
-When is this Dáil going to take serious action on the issue of sexual violence?"
+When is this Dail going to take serious action on the issue of sexual violence?"

 Ireland's prime minister, Leo Varadkar, responded, "Nobody asks to be raped.
 And it's never the victim's fault.
 It doesn't matter what you wear, it doesn't matter where you went, who you went with, or what you took — whether it was drugs or alcohol."